techidaily/site-win11-tips/source/_posts/automating-iphones-calendar-into-windows-os.md

  From the bottom-left corner, click on the**Settings** icon, and you’ll find a host of new settings that you can tweak.
 It includes everything from**Preferences** ,**New Event** ,**New Calendar** ,**Delete Event** ,**Go to Date** ,**Show Declined Events** , and so on.
 You can choose either of these, and you’ll be okay with the iCloud Calendar app.

- If you'd like to give a more in-depth look, you can check out our detailed guide on[using Apple Calendar on Mac](https://www.makeuseof.com/tag/tricks-mac-calendar/) that we've covered before; the same tricks apply to using it on Windows as well.
+ If you'd like to give a more in-depth look, you can check out our detailed guide on [using Apple Calendar on Mac](https://www.makeuseof.com/tag/tricks-mac-calendar/) that we've covered before; the same tricks apply to using it on Windows as well.

 ## 2\. iCloud Windows App

  If you’re going to use the Apple Calendar for a while, then sticking with the Apple iCloud Windows app might be more helpful in the long run.
-After you've downloaded the app, you can[run iCloud on Windows](https://www.makeuseof.com/icloud-windows-pc-use/) with ease.
+After you've downloaded the app, you can [run iCloud on Windows](https://www.makeuseof.com/icloud-windows-pc-use/) with ease.
 Here’s how you can get started:

 1. Head to the**Microsoft Store** and download the iCloud app from there.
 2. Click on**Open** after the installation is finished.